Made:

 Each color was documented not as a hex value but as a usage rule — so any designer or developer working in the system would know not just what the color was but exactly when and why to use it.
 The full semantic set covered badge states, border treatments, background layers, and interactive indicators — every context the product demanded.

-Ten type levels documented across every specification — from 64px display headers down to 10px button text.
+Fourteen type levels documented across every specification, from 124px display headers down to 10px labels.
 The system was built so that any engineer could implement it without a single ambiguous decision left unmade.

 05